Serie A side Torino failed to make the trip to Rome to face Lazio in the Stadio Olimpico last night due to an enforced quarantine on the team.

 Torino were placed under quarantine by regional authorities after eight of the squad had contracted the UK variant of Covid-19.
 However, Serie A opted against postponing the tie.

-The fixture, which was due to kick-off at 17.30 GMT, was considered abandoned after the Turin side failure to turn up.
+The fixture, which was due to kick-off at 17.30 GMT, was considered abandoned after the Turin sides failure to turn up.
 Lazio were then handed a 3-0 forfeit victory.

 “The decision by the league to not postpone the Lazio-Torino game speaks for itself,” said Torino president Urbano Cairo.

-Cairo went on to state that the league were “ignoring reality” over their handling of the fixture.
+Cairo went on to state that the league was “ignoring reality” over their handling of the fixture.